 “You’re the best.”
 Bradley leaned over and kissed me, pulling me in a little tighter to his side.

 “You’re sickening.”
 Marta offered from the bed.

-“No.” Bradley whispered, turning to Marta for conformation.
+“No,” Bradley whispered, turning to Marta for confirmation.

 She nodded without actually lifting her head from the bed.
 “There is a very distinct reason that I’ve never ‘officially’ dated anyone in the eyes of our parents.
 As far as Momma and Dad are concerned I’ve never so much as shaken a man’s hand without adult supervision.”
 Marta turned on her side and looked down at us.
 “And that’s why we’re pretty much dead.”